Photo credit: Katie Moum

 - Quality sleep is vital for rest and repair.
 Turn your bedroom into a relaxation zone with chemical-free bed linen, heavy curtains or an eye mask and no electronic or smart devices.
 Have an area outdoors where you can take a nap.
 Remember, you are in recovery from stress and burnout.
 Napping is allowed.
 You need to regain your energy and strength.

 - Say no to anything that involves stress, or that you don’t feel like doing.
-Assertiveness training, or coaching that focussing on self-confidence and recognising and honouring your own values will pay dividends.
+Assertiveness training, or wellness consulting that focussing on self-confidence and recognising and honouring your own values will pay dividends.
 Going against your values contributes to both stress and burnout.

 - Engage in a creative activity that has nothing to do with work – painting, gardening, journalling, cooking or decorating.
 Your aim: to get in “the flow” so you are entirely present and not regretting the past or worrying about the future.